 Above: The New England Champion 1983-84 Wrestling Team

-The Wesleyan University Athletics Hall of Fame grew out of the work of the Athletics Advisory Council (AAC) which began work in the fall of 2006.
-The AAC members recognized the challenges, especially that of selecting the early classes.
-The inventory of outstanding coaches and competitors was daunting, however, with significant research and considerable discussion the selection committee was able to provide a slate of inductees that represented over 100 years of Wesleyan athletics.
-The AAC and Wesleyan firmly believed the celebration of its athletic legacy to be an important part of a successful athletic program.
-The remodeling of the Freeman Athletic Center’s Warren Street lobby was completed in time for the first class to be installed in May of 2008, which includes plaques and an interactive site.
+Firmly believing the celebration of its athletic legacy to be an important part of a successful athletic program, the Wesleyan University Athletics Hall of Fame grew out of the collaborative work of the Athletics Advisory Council (AAC), founded in the fall of 2006, and the Wesleyan administrative.
+Though the inventory of outstanding coaches and competitors was especially daunting for early class selection, with significant research and considerable discussion the selection committee was able to provide a slate of inductees representing over 100 years of Wesleyan athletics.
+The remodeling of the Freeman Athletic Center’s Warren Street lobby was completed prior to the induction of the first class in May 2008.

-We think their stories together weave an exciting tapestry.
+We believe their stories together weave an exciting tapestry.
 We hope it entertains visitors and inspires current Wesleyan athletes by reminding them that they are part of a rich and proud tradition.

 So, welcome, enjoy and stay tuned.
 There is more to come.